When it is nearby, seeing Mars through a telescope is a spectacular sight. When it is at its farthest, the view is much less inspiring.

-At is closest, the disc can be 25 arcseconds in diameter, at its furthest, it can be just 3.5″ across, smaller than Uranus in your telescope.
+At its closest, the disc can be 25 arcseconds in diameter, at its furthest, it can be just 3.5″ across, smaller than Uranus in your telescope.
 This has a significant impact on the planet’s apparent magnitude too, which can be as dim as +2.0, or as bright as -3.0.

 Suffice to say, you need to pick your moment to look at Mars.
-Sometimes it in a tiny, uninspiring red dot.
-At others, it is a large disc, rich in features to be discovered.
+As the image above shows, much of the time it is a tiny, uninspiring red dot.
+When it is nearby, however, it is a large disc, rich in features to be discovered.

-Read on to find out when you should be looking for the red planet, and what to look for when you’ve found it.
+Read on to find out when you should be looking for the Red Planet, and what to look for when you’ve found it.